FOSSBilling/api-worker/README.md

 ## What it does

-The worker exposes three main services:
+The worker exposes two main services:

 - **Versions Service** (`/versions/v1`)
   The source of truth for FOSSBilling updates.
 It fetches release data from GitHub, caches it for performance, and helps instances decide if they need to update.

 - **Central Alerts** (`/central-alerts/v1`)
   Allows the project to push critical notifications to all FOSSBilling installations—useful for security hotfixes or major announcements.

-- **Releases Service** (`/releases/v1`)
-  _Legacy._ This is kept around to support older FOSSBilling versions that haven't updated to the new update system yet.
-It sends deprecation headers and will eventually be removed.

 ## Architecture